IBM wants to make blockchain good enough to eat

 After addressing information security in its cloud-based, permissioned blockchain, IBM is now turning to food security.

-To identify new uses for blockchain technologies in the supply chain, it is collaborating with a consortium of food manufacturing and distribution giants including NestlĂŠ, Tyson Foods, Dole, McCormick, Walmart and Kroger.
+To identify new uses for blockchain technologies in the supply chain, it is collaborating with a consortium of food manufacturing and distribution giants including Nestle, Tyson Foods, Dole, McCormick, Walmart and Kroger.
 Dole specializes in fruit vegetables, Tyson in meat products, and McCormick in flavorings.

 IBM is already working on blockchain applications for the finance and logistics industries.
 Now it hopes to use it to improve food traceability, providing businesses with a shared store of information that they can trust regarding the provenance and destination of ingredients.